sevenbitscience/sevenbitscience.github.io/about.md

 layout: post
 title: About me
 ---
-Idk i do stuff or whatever
+Idk i do stuff or whatever.
+I mainly code in python.